cambiotraining/unix-shell/materials/xx-permissions.md

 ![](images/ls_explained.excalidraw.png)

 - All theses files and directories belong to the user `robin`.
+  This means the user has full control over which permissions and groups can access these files.
-- The directory `student_projects` belongs to a group called `birdlab`, so members of that group can access this directory.
+- The directory `student_projects` and the file `group_policies.txt` belong to a group called `birdlab`.
+  This means that members of that group can have specific access permissions to them.
-- The other directory and file belong to the private `robin` group, so only the user `robin` themselves can access them.
+- The other directory, `grant_applications` belong to the private `robin` group.
+  This means other users will only be able to access it if `robin` sets permissions that apply to all users (regardless of their groups).

 With the knowledge of who owns a file, let's now consider which permissions are possible to access those files.